 1. Depositing a lump sum inflow into a investment or savings account.
 For example, from surplus Inheritance money into a savings account

 2. Scheduling a recurring transfer between accounts.
-For example from a General Investment Account into an ISA
+For example from a Savings to an Investment account or in the UK from a General Investment Account into an ISA.

 Transfers between accounts are scheduled on the Investments or Savings screen > Transfers panel

 or via the Transfers option in the + button > Plan Actions in Dashboard view:

 To deposit a lump sum inflow into a investment or savings account:

 1. Go to Dashboard view.
 Click on the + button bottom right and select Transfers

 2. Select All surplus in the 'Transfer From' box and the saving or investment account you would like the money saved to in the 'Transfer To' box.

 Note on Transfers From Surplus: In the year of the one-off lump sum inflows e.g. from inheritance or property liquidation the funds are classed as in Surplus.
 If not transferred or used surplus funds are moved to the default cash account at the end of the year.
 If saving money in the same year as the lump sum inflow, select All surplus as shown in the example above.